sams4566/bear-fitness/README.md

 - Add filters for products categories such as filtering by price, recently added and alphabetically.
 - Add a search bar so that users can find specific items.
 - Allow only users who have bought items to give items reviews and ratings.
+- Add a quantity option so user can buy more than one of the same product at a time.
 - Produce a breakdown table for users of how many of the star ratings were one star, two star etc.
 - Have the home page products be items on sale.

+## Marketing

 ## Technologies used